 |14:00||Building an online community of learners||Anne-Catherine Mechler||Skills Centre||Anne-Catherine shares her experiences from teaching an online intensive French language course, including how she aimed to build a sense of community with her students.|

 Not applicable – WEBINAR

-Event Speaker/Organiser: Centre for Learning & Teaching Course Code: Topic: Online teaching Digital Capability: All UKPSF: All RDF: Target Audience: All
+Event Speaker/Organiser: Centre for Learning & Teaching Course Code: Topic: Online teaching UKPSF: All Curriculum Transformation: N/A Bath Blend: N/A Digital Capability: All RDF: N/A Target Audience: All